jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 > vagrant up

-Each time you start Vagrant with "vagrant up," it will run the "bootstrap_runner.sh" script specified in the Vagrantfile.
+Each time you start Vagrant with "vagrant up," it will run the "run_bootstrap.sh" script specified in the Vagrantfile.
 This script runs and logs the "bootstrap.sh" script.

 (Later, if you want to start the virtual machine without provisioning